Red Currant Bakery

 • Scrape down the sides of the bowl as needed.

 • Pour half of the batter into a medium bowl.
-Then add the melted chocolate and cocoa powder & milk to the batter that is still in the stand mixer bowl.
+Then add the cocoa powder and milk (optionally replace with 1 shot of espresso) to the batter that is still in the stand mixer bowl.

 • Beat on high once more to combine all the ingredients.
 Scrape the sides of the bowl and mix again, just briefly.